blacklightpy/vaultofknowledge/Problems with ISKCON and its founder Prabhupada.md

 - He was a strong Vaishnava who painted Advaitas as Maaya Vaadis
-- He called those whom he disagreed with as rascals
+- He called those whom he disagreed with as rascals (by which he did not mean the same thing though)
 - He defines Maaya as hard work and mocks those who work
 	- Source: https://prabhupadavani.org/transcriptions/720420letok/
 - He criticized atheists